cowprotocol/ethcontract-rs/README.md

 ## Running the Examples

-In order to run local examples you need:
+In order to run local examples you will additionally need:
-- Rust >=1.39 for `async`/`await` support
-- NodeJS in order to compile truffle contracts and, depending on the example, start development node
+- NodeJS
-- Yarn is used as the package manager
+- Yarn

 For all examples, the smart contracts must first be built: